North Carolina: Health

-Secondary roads

 Media

 Early newspapers were established in the eastern part of North Carolina in the mid-18th century.
 The Fayetteville Observer, established in 1816, is the oldest newspaper still in publication in North Carolina.
 The Wilmington Star-News, established 1867, is the oldest continuously running newspaper.
 As of January 1, 2020, there were approximately 240 North Carolina newspapers in publication in the state of North Carolina.

 The News and Observer was founded in 1871 and is the largest in circulation in the state.
 In 2006, The Charlotte Observer was acquired by the company, it is the second largest circulating news paper in the state.

 Government and politics

 The government of North Carolina is divided into three branches: executive, legislative, and judicial.
 These consist of the Council of State (led by the Governor), the bicameral legislature (called the General Assembly), and the state court system (headed by the North Carolina Supreme Court).
 The state constitution delineates the structure and function of the state government.
-Most municipalities in North Carolina operate under council-manager governments.
+Most municipalities in North Carolina operate under council–manager governments.

 North Carolina's party loyalties have undergone a series of important shifts in the last few years: While the 2010 midterms saw Tarheel voters elect a bicameral Republican majority legislature for the first time in more than a century, North Carolina has also become a Southern swing state in presidential races.
 Since Southern Democrat Jimmy Carter's comfortable victory in the state in 1976, the state had consistently leaned Republican in presidential elections until Democrat Barack Obama narrowly won the state in 2008.
 In the 1990s, Democrat Bill Clinton came within a point of winning the state in 1992 and also only narrowly lost the state in 1996.
 In 2000, Republican George W. Bush easily won the state by more than 13 points.

 By 2008, demographic shifts, population growth, and increased liberalization in densely populated areas such as the Research Triangle, Charlotte, Greensboro, Winston-Salem, Fayetteville, and Asheville, propelled Barack Obama to victory in North Carolina, the first Democrat to win the state since 1976.
 In 2012, North Carolina was again considered a competitive swing state, with the Democrats even holding their 2012 Democratic National Convention in Charlotte.
 However, Republican Mitt Romney ultimately eked out a two-point win in North Carolina, the only 2012 swing state Obama lost, and one of only two states (along with Indiana) to flip from Obama in 2008 to the GOP in 2012.
-Furthermore, Republican Donald Trump carried the state in 2016 and 2020.
+Furthermore, Republican Donald Trump carried the state in 2016, 2020, and 2024.